Style Outweighs Substance: Failure Modes of LLM Judges in Alignment Benchmarking: Implicit bias in LLM-Judges

 In order to conduct these experiments, we alter the judge template to provide the judge with explicit biases, while leaving room for implicit ones as well.
 In addition to an overall preference, we instruct the judge to state a preference on five fine-grained criteria: \textbf{completeness, conciseness, style, safety, correctness}.
 Correctness and completeness assess honesty, safety assesses harmlessness, and completeness, style and conciseness assess helpfulness.

-In \Cref{tab:criteriaweighting}, we show the results.
-The scores for completeness, style, and the overall score are nearly identical; the rank order of correctness is the same as that for completeness and style, but the scores are compressed, perhaps indicating more ambivalence.
-Safety scores for most models are nearly identical, and conciseness is moderately anti-correlated.
-Given a set of criteria, LLM-judges implicitly favor completeness and style.
+In \Cref{fig:criteriaweight}, we show that the style score correlates perfectly with the overall score.
+By contrast, safety scores for most models are nearly identical, and conciseness is only weakly correlated.
+Given a set of criteria, LLM-judges implicitly favor completeness and style, and this behavior is strongly conserved across judges: see \Cref{tab:ablation-judge}.
 When seen in this light, the unintuitive ranking of an 8B fine-tune above GPT-4 makes more sense; the fine-tune has produced verbose, didactic, blandly polite responses to every prompt, a set of behaviors we could collectively term \textit{stylistic reward hacking}.
+It is important to note that factors are not necessarily independent; we analyze the degree and direction of cross-correlation using factor analysis in \Cref{sec:factor-analysis}.